Osteoarthritis is the most common type of arthritis.

 Treatment of Degenerative Arthritis

 As osteoarthritis is a degenerative disease, there is not much available to prevent its progression.
 Treatment is currently aimed at managing symptoms, which includes pain, stiffness, limited range of motion, and crepitus.
-Rest, maintaining your ideal weight, using mobility aids, heat, range of motion exercise and Arthrem can help to manage these symptoms.
+Rest, maintaining your ideal weight, using mobility aids, heat, range of motion exercise and Arthrem® may help to manage these symptoms.

-Three medical journals have published articles about Arthrem and you can read these in our Scientific Evidence section.
-You can also order yourself a bottle of Arthrem online today or visit your favourite pharmacy and ask for Arthrem by name.
+You can also order yourself a bottle of Arthrem® online today or Australian customers can pop into a NSW pharmacy or a TerryWhite Chemmart and ask for Arthrem by name.